baggerspion/kotlin-adder/README.md

 # kotlin-adder
-A simply Kotlin-based microservice which will add two numbers together.
+A simple Kotlin-based microservice which will add two numbers together.

 - To build: `./gradlew bootJar`
 - To build/run: `./gradlew bootRun`